cs480-capstone/Map_Code/README.md

 # Map_Code
-This document Describes class BotaniMap, this class is the half of the TreeComponent page that interracts with the HTML file that contains the map element.
+This document Describes class BotaniMap, this class is the half of the TreeComponent page that interracts with the HTML file containing the map element.
 This class has two purposes:

  1. Initialize the map whenever the map page is opened by the user.